kavinilavanM/Accunture-Virtual-internship/README.md

 # Accunture-Virtual-internship

-Client name: Social Buzz
+-Client name: Social Buzz
-Client industry: Social media & content creation
+-Client industry: Social media & content creation -Year established: 2010
-Year established: 2010
-Location of HQ: San Francisco
+-Location of HQ: San Francisco

-**Task:**
+#**Task:**

 removing rows that have values which are missing, changing the data type of some values within a column, and